-We used \$1.6 million of net cash in investing activities during the three months ended March 31, 2011, associated with the purchase of property and equipment to maintain and expand our technology infrastructure.
+We used \$5.1 million of net cash in investing activities during the six months ended June 30, 2011.
+Approximately \$4.2 million was associated with the purchase of property and equipment to maintain and expand our technology infrastructure, approximately \$0.4 million related to cash payments associated with the acquisition of Nexius, and approximately \$0.5 million associated with the acquisition of certain intellectual property intangible assets.

-We used \$5.7 million of net cash in investing activities during the three months ended March 31, 2010. \$16.8 million, net of cash acquired, was used for the acquisition of ARS.
-In addition, \$1.7 million was used to purchase property and equipment to maintain and expand our technology and infrastructure.
-Of this amount, approximately \$0.4 million was funded through landlord allowances received in connection with our Canadian office lease.
-These amounts were offset by \$12.8 million generated from maturities of our investments.
+We generated \$5.9 million of net cash in investing activities during the six months ended June 30, 2010. \$25.3 million was generated from maturities of our investments.
+This amount was offset by \$16.8 million, net of cash acquired, which was used for the acquisition of ARSgroup.
+In addition, \$2.6 million was used to purchase property and equipment to maintain and expand our technology and infrastructure.
+Of this amount, \$0.4 million was funded through landlord allowances received in connection with our Canadian office lease.
 We expect to achieve greater economies of scale and operating leverage as we expand our customer base and utilize our Internet user panel and technical infrastructure more efficiently.
 While we anticipate that it will be necessary for us to continue to invest in our Internet user panel, technical infrastructure and technical personnel to support the combination of an increased customer base, new products, international expansion and new digital market intelligence formats, we believe that these investment requirements will be less than the revenue growth generated by these actions.
 This should result in a lower rate of growth in our capital expenditures to support our technical infrastructure.
 In any given period, the timing of our incremental capital expenditure requirements could impact our cost of revenues, both in absolute dollars and as a percentage of revenues.